Professor of Childhood Education Director of Childhood Education

 Mathematics Curriculum and Methods, Fieldwork & Seminar courses, Seminar to Student Teaching

 Professor Koellner’s research is focused on the professional education of urban K-12 teachers of mathematics (pre service and inservice) and teacher leaders/facilitators of professional development.
-In particular, she is interested in how teachers learn mathematical knowledge for teaching, how teachers learn instructional strategies to reach all learners, and how this knowledge is applied in classrooms.
+In particular, she is interested in how teachers learn mathematical knowledge for teaching, how teachers learn instructional strategies to reach all learners, how teachers use their understanding of student thinking and how this knowledge is applied in classrooms.

 Koellner, K. & Jacobs, J. (2014).
 Impact of an adaptive professional development model on mathematics teachers’ knowledge, instruction, and student achievement.
 Journal of Teacher Education.
 66, 51-67 DOI: 10.1177/0022487114549599.

 Borko, H., Koellner, K. & Jacobs, J. (2014).
 Examining novice teacher leaders’ facilitation of mathematics professional development.
 Journal of Mathematical Behavior, 33, 149-167

 Jacobs, J., Koellner, K., & Funderburk, J. (2012).
 Problem solved: Middle school math instruction gets a boost from a flexible model for learning.
 Journal of Staff Development, 33(2), 32–39.

 Koellner, K., Jacobs, J., & Borko, H. (2011).
 Mathematics professional development: Critical features for developing leadership skills and building teachers’ capacity.
 Mathematics Teacher Education and Development, 13(1), 115–136.